What is a money transfer?

 Things to check

-• Transfer fees may apply - money transfer fees are usually a percentage of the transfer amount and apply to each individual transfer.
-Remember to account for these when figuring out the cost of borrowing.
+• Transfer fees might apply - money transfer fees are usually a percentage of the transfer amount, and apply to each individual transfer.
+Remember to account for these when weighing up your options.

 Here’s an example of a transfer in action